Blue-Teck-World/Blue-Teck-World/README.md

 # Blue-Teck-World
-Blue Teck World's official repository.
+It's the Blue Teck World's official repository.

+## Note:
+This repository is under development